 The second Imagine a Feminist Internet meeting took place in Malaysia on 22-24 July 2015, as a continuation of the space opened in 2014, where over 50 participants from women’s rights, sexual rights and internet rights organisations discussed and explored intersections of gender, sexuality and technology.
 For this meeting, APC outlined key questions for exploration.
 Meeting participant Dhyta Caturani also compiled a video titled 'Imagine a Feminist Internet: Reflections on freedom of expression and misogynistic online content'.

 In April 2014, APC held a global meeting on gender, sexuality and the internet in Malaysia to explore and develop the collective understanding of what a feminist internet looks like.
 One of the goals of the meeting was to find, within a sex-positive queer framework, an agreement on core feminist principles for a transformative internet, in order to develop a set of evolving Feminist Principles of the Internet.

 This workshop was held in February 2017 in partnership with Masimanyane Women’s Support Centre and Women'sNet.
 Participants came from sectors such as sex work, LGBTIQ, rural health workers and the teaching community.
 The 2-day gathering focused on the FPI Cluster of Agency with much discussion on the high cost of mobile data.
 The ICT Toolkit for Feminist Movement building was used as a training too.

-On 26 January in Sarajevo, Bosnia Herzegovina, One world Platfrom and feminist online media ŽenskaposlaBA, organised a City Conversation on the FPI’s.
-After an overview of the framework of the FPI’s, the clusters of Access, Movement Building and Agency were discussed with a focus on the princiiples of access to the internet, access to information, amplifying women’s narratives as well as Anonimity and Children and Youth.
+On 26 January 2017 in Sarajevo, Bosnia Herzegovina, One world Platfrom and feminist online media ŽenskaposlaBA, organised a City Conversation on the FPIs.
+After an overview of the framework of the FPIs, the clusters of Access, Movement Building and Agency were discussed - with a focus on the principles of access to the internet, access to information, amplifying women’s narratives - as well as Anonymity and Children and Youth.